The Macra Terror

 Me: It’s Colin Baker.

-Sue: Oh yes, so it is.
-Hang on a minute, why is he saying “the Doctor did this” and “the Doctor did that”?
-Wouldn’t it be better if he said, “I did this” and “I did that”?
+Sue: Is it?
+Hang on a minute, so why is he saying “the Doctor did this” and “the Doctor did that”?
+Shouldn’t he say, “I did this” and “I did that”?
 They missed a trick there.

-Sue: What am I supposed to be looking at?
+Sue: What am I supposed to be looking at here?

 Sue: Is that supposed to mean something to me?

 Me: You’ve seen the Macra before.
 In a David Tennant episode.
-It was the one with the talking cats and the giant crabs.
+The one with the talking cats and the giant crabs.

 Sue: How can you remember this stuff?

 Me: How can you forget this stuff?
-It had talking cats and giant crabs in it!
+The episode featured talking cats and giant crabs!
 How much more memorable does it have to be?

 Sue: How do we know it’s a giant crab?
-Assuming it even is a crab.
 I’ve tried squinting at it and I still can’t make it out.
 There’s no sense of scale.
-It could be six feet or six inches.
+It could be six feet tall or six inches.
 I don’t know if that’s the recon’s fault or the director’s.
 It was either terrifying or ludicrous.
-I really can’t tell.
+I honestly can’t tell.

 Episode 2

 Sue: He’d have been good.
-He’d have looked a lot smarter for a start.
+He’d have been less scruffy for a start.

-Ben, Jamie and Polly head for bed and as they sleep, a hypnotic, droning voice urges them to conform.
+Ben, Jamie and Polly head for bed, but as they sleep, a hypnotic voice urges them to conform.

 Colin Baker: Jamie was tossing restlessly…

-Sue: Was he really, Colin?
-Now there’s a recon I’d like to see!
+Sue: Was he, Colin?
+Now there’s a recon I’d like to see.

 Me: You’ll have to form an orderly queue behind Joe Orton.